Reasoning to Edit: Hypothetical Instruction-Based Image Editing with Visual Reasoning: Introduction

 \section{Introduction}

 The successful deployment of diffusion models~\cite{sohl2015deep, ho2020denoising} in text-to-image (T2I) generation~\cite{ramesh2022hierarchical, rombach2022high,saharia2022photorealistic,he2024dynamiccontrol} has significantly accelerated the development of \textit{instruction-based image editing} (IIE)~\cite{nguyen2024instruction}.
 IIE focuses on performing precise and localized modifications on a source image in response to human commands, thereby enhancing the controllability and accessibility of visual manipulation~\cite{fu2023guiding}.
 Prior works typically utilize the CLIP-based text encoder inherent in T2I diffusion models for instruction embedding~\cite{brooks2023instructpix2pix, zhang2023magicbrush, hui2024hq, zhao2024ultraedit, geng2024instructdiffusion, zhang2024hive}, which is insufficient for comprehending complex instructions.
-To address this limitation, recent methods~\cite{tian2025mige, huang2024smartedit, nguyen2024flexedit, wang2024genartist, li2024brushedit, zhou2025fireedit, sun2025smartfreeedit} have proposed substituting it with multimodal large language models (MLLMs)~\cite{touvron2023llama, liu2024visual}, enabling richer cross-modal understanding and better alignment with user intent.
-However, despite the significant progress achieved by these efforts, the following limitations remain underexplored:
+To address this limitation, recent methods~\cite{huang2024smartedit, nguyen2024flexedit, wang2024genartist, li2024brushedit, zhou2025fireedit, sun2025smartfreeedit,MIGE} have proposed substituting it with multimodal large language models (MLLMs)~\cite{touvron2023llama, liu2024visual}, enabling richer cross-modal understanding and better alignment with user intent.

-(\texttt{L1}) \textbf{Overlooking hypothetical instructions.} Existing IIE methods are primarily designed to handle simple, explicit, and goal-directed instructions (e.g., “remove the dog”), which typically correspond to straightforward editing operations such as adding, replacing, or deleting objects.
-However, users often begin without a clear editing objective and instead express ambiguous intent through hypothetical instructions (e.g., “What would happen if the ice cube was left in the sun?”).
-As illustrated in \cref{fig:intro}, current methods struggle to interpret and act on such inputs.
-Successfully addressing these cases requires models to go beyond surface-level edits and perform deeper reasoning about real-world context, physical changes, and the causal or temporal implications of the instruction.
-Moreover, currently there is no dataset specifically designed for hypothetical instruction-based editing that offers sufficient scale and scenario diversity~\cite{huang2024smartedit, yang2024editworld, jin2024reasonpix2pix, meng2024phybench}.